apsislabs/apsisio/_drafts/parsing-json-with-types-1.md

 // Set {1, 2, 3, 4}
 ```

-Note that JavaScript arrays and sets have the same representation in JSON's type system but we can choose how to deserialize it by specifying a type.
+Note that JavaScript arrays and sets have the same representation in JSON's type system but we can choose how to deserialize it by specifying a type mapper.

 Maps are another useful parameterized type to implement.
 In JavaScript, we often use objects if all we need is a string-keyed map, but let's also add the possibility of using actual Map objects which support keys of any type.
 Again, both of these will be represented the same way in JSON's type system.